ApicaSystem/Apica.LoadtestPortal.TeamCityBuildRunner/README.md

 The job statisics will be available after a successful run in the following formats:

-- a file called load-test-results.txt will be created as an artifact and includes the JSON representation of some basic ob stats such as average response time per page
+- a file called load-test-results.txt will be created as an artifact and includes the JSON representation of some basic job stats such as average response time per page
 - you can view the same set of job statistics under the Apica Load Test Summary tab in a tabular format
 - you can also view a trend chart under the Apica Load Test Trends tab which shows a Continuous Integration page from the Loadtest Portal